Automotive industry in Serbia: Yugoslav era

 In 1939, Zastava began assembling Chevrolet trucks.
 Production came to an end with the start of the Second World War.
 Until 1941, the factory in Kragujevac produced 400 Chevrolet military trucks and the automotive section of the Zastava industrial complex employed 12,000 workers.

-By becoming one of the founders and leaders of the Non-Aligned Movement, Yugoslavia became one of the rare places where on the road and in the traffic one could see cars from both blocks of the Cold War, plus the ones from neutral or the Non-Aligned countries.
-However, besides the imports, Yugoslavia offered a large variety of domestic cars built for diverse tastes and necessities.
-Besides the pre-war Zastava-General Motors agreement about building 4x4 vehicles, Zastava would sign in the 1950s an agreement with Italian giant FIAT that would last, in some form or another, until 2008, and almost 2 million vehicles were produced.
+By becoming one of the founders and leaders of the Non-Aligned Movement, Yugoslavia became one of the places where on the road and in the traffic one could see cars from both blocks of the Cold War, plus the ones from neutral or the Non-Aligned countries.
+However, besides the imports, Yugoslavia offered a variety of domestic cars built for diverse tastes and necessities.
+Besides the pre-war Zastava-General Motors agreement about building 4x4 vehicles, Zastava would sign in the 1950s an agreement with Italian manufacturer FIAT that would last, in some form or another, until 2008, and almost 2 million vehicles were produced.

 Meantime, in Slovenian seaport town of Koper on the Adriatic, in 1984, local factory Tomos and French manufacturer Citroën created a joint-venture named Cimos.
 Besides the Citroën 2CV and the Citroën DS, they also produced Ami, Dyane, AX, BW, CX, Visa and GS.

 Another Slovenian company, IMV from Novo Mesto, reached an agreement with British Austin Motor Company to assemble, since 1967, models such as 1300, 1500, 1750 and, the worldwide famous, Mini.
 In 1972, IMV made a strategic partnership with Renault and started producing the popular Renault 4.
 Besides this model, they also produced the Renault 12, Renault 16, Renault 18 and Renault 5 for the Yugoslav market.

 SR Bosnia and Herzegovina entered into car manufacturing through a kitchen appliances manufacturer.
 In a process in which Yugoslav president Tito polemically dislocated most of the surviving Serbian industrial centers into Croatia and Bosnia thus even further weakening the Serbian economy, these other republics took advantage to recover, and in case of Bosnia, specifically regarding the automotive industry, it was with the direct initiative from president Tito that obligated one successful company, PRETIS, to become involved in car production, since they already dealt with aluminium and other metals.
 That same year Pretis factory in Vogošća started assembling NSU Prinz.
 Around 15.000 of this cars were made, when Volkswagen took charge of the mother company, and used the advantage and the facilities which Yugoslav government were giving them.
 UNIS become the main company, replacing Pretis, The experience was positive and the collaboration lasted for some years.
 However, Volkswagen saw a great chance to expand to Serbian market.
 The major impact came soon after the Beetle.
 Around 1.300 units were built between 1972 and 1976 in three versions: 1200, 1300 and 1303.